rtwomey/h12-monitor/README.md

   * If a dyno reports an H12, increment a counter for that dyno
     * If the dyno exceeds 3 consecutive H12s, issue a restart.
-  * Whenever a dyno successfully processes a request, reset teh counter.
+  * Whenever a dyno successfully processes a request, reset the counter.

 Thus, a dyno must report three consecutive H12s in order to be considered "stuck".
 The script will then issue a restart via the Heroku API.

 ## How to use it

 1. Log into Heroku and get your API key.
 It's on your My Account page.
-2. Edit run.rb and add your API key to line 13.
-Set your heroku app name on line 14.
+2. Edit h12-monitor.rb and add your API key to line 14.
+Set your heroku app name on line 15.
 3. Run `bundle install`.
 4. Start the app by running `ruby h12-monitor.rb run`